malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 1. the motion is comprised of many small independent steps, and
 2. translational and rotational motions are independent.

-@Sec:jump-dynamics investigates the first of these assumptions, finding it not to hold for fragile liquids, so here we look towards the second.
+@Sec:jump_dynamics investigates the first of these assumptions, finding it not to hold for fragile liquids, so here we look towards the second.
 The observations of decoupling of translational and rotational motion